LEP Question Time

 How many new jobs, open to applications from the public, and not those transferring from other Channel 4 offices including London, will there be at Channel 4's new Leeds offices?

-JS asked almost 5 years ago
+JS asked over 5 years ago

 We are working with Channel 4 to ensure the new national HQ in our City Region offers maximum benefits for people in our region.
 Channel 4’s announcement of their new bases in Leeds, Glasgow and Bristol makes clear that their “4 All the UK” strategy is about attracting and developing talent across the whole of the country, and is set to create over 300 jobs in the three regions directly.
 The breadth of roles set to be based in Leeds demonstrates the scale of Channel 4’s commitment to our region.